aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/report-definition-file/tablenames-element/_index.md

 ﻿---
-title: TableNames Element - Aspose.Words for SharePoint
+title: TableNames Element
+second_title: Aspose.Words for SharePoint
 articleTitle: TableNames Element
 linktitle: TableNames Element
 description: "TableNames element meaning and structure which may be used while configuring Aspose.Words for SharePoint reports."